 This policy is in regard to the use of any form of crowdfunding service or website-based platform for the financial benefit or gain of any level of Little League® (i.e., Local, District, State, Provincial, District, National, or International).
-Crowdfunding can be defined as: the use of small amounts of capital from a large number of individuals to finance a project, business venture, or to fundraise for a specific cause or charity.
-Through the use of personal networking, social media platforms, and other internet-based resources, funds can be raised to support these different campaigns or efforts from a grassroots level, such as a local Little League.
+Crowdfunding can be defined as: The use of small amounts of capital from a large number of individuals to finance a project, business venture, or to raise funds for a specific cause or charity.
+Through the use of personal networking, social media platforms, and other Internet-based resources, funds can be raised to support these different campaigns or efforts from a grassroots level, such as a local Little League.

-Per the Little League Operating Manual, charitable funding and contributions can be collected through web-based crowdfunding platforms, so long as standard Little League policies are followed when utilizing this means of charitable fundraising.
+Per the current Little League Rules, Regulations and Policies, charitable funding and contributions can be collected through web-based crowdfunding platforms, so long as standard Little League policies are followed when utilizing this means of charitable fundraising.
 Current policies state that in no manner should there be any solicitation by a third party or individual in the name of or on behalf of a local league; solicitation of funds is to be done by the league itself.
 In addition, the use of any Little League registered logos and trademarks must be used in connection with the local league name, and should not be misrepresented or altered in any way, without first contacting Little League International.

 Donations that are collected through this method should not be for any personal or business gain, but strictly to assist youth and make the community a better place for them to live.

 When looking into different options related to crowdfunding, it is important to consider all drawbacks that may impact the league or district’s ability to collect needed operating funds.